eric-schell/instrumentl-engineering-interview/README.md

 ## How to deliver your code

-Please fork this repo into a private Github repository and share access with the following Github accounts.
+Please fork this repo into a Github repository and share access with the following Github accounts.

 [@eyupatis](https://github.com/eyupatis)
 [@gsinkin-instrumentl](https://github.com/gsinkin-instrumentl)